MikeHopley/ftl-ships-strategy/index.md

 ## Crystal A

 The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon or teleporter.

-Two Crystal crew make a strong boarding party: when enemies have 2 crew, lockdown lets you break 3 weapons bars in ~19 seconds.
-You can increase this with mind control (when enemies have 3+ crew) or upgrading teleporter (to board with more crew, either into a 4-tile weapons room, or into shields as a distraction).
+Two Crystal crew make a strong boarding party.
+Each lockdown lasts 12 seconds; when enemies have two crew, you break 3 weapons bars in ~19 seconds.
+You can break weapons faster/more by adding mind control, hacking, upgrading teleporter, or just using your weapons.

 Crystal weapons are powerful (early on) but slow, and don't play nicely with beams.
 Defence drones shoot them down!
 Depending on setup, both weapons can be kept until the end of the game; but Heavy Crystal is the better one.